LiangliangNan/Easy3D/ReadMe.md

 There are many options to build Easy3D.
 Choose one of the following (or whatever you are familiar with):

+- Option 1: Use CMake commands, e.g., `cmake .` and then `make`.
-- Option 1: Use any IDE that can directly handle CMakeLists files to open the `CMakeLists.txt` in the root directory of Easy3D.
+- Option 2: Use any IDE that can directly handle CMakeLists files to open the `CMakeLists.txt` in the root directory of Easy3D.
 Then you should have obtained a usable project and just build it.
 I recommend using [CLion](https://www.jetbrains.com/clion/) or [QtCreator](https://www.qt.io/product).
-- Option 2: Use CMake to generate project files for your IDE.
+- Option 3: Use CMake to generate project files for your IDE.
 Then load the project to your IDE and build.
-- Option 3: Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft Visual Studio).
+- Option 4: Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft Visual Studio).

 Don't have any experience with C/C++ programming?